-Cut a piece of heavy cardboard to the size that you want your finished pouch to be.
-Mark off its top in ¼ inch (6 mm) increments; you may want to add an extra notch on each end.
-Cut the notches about ¼ inch (6 mm) deep.
+Cut a piece of heavy cardboard to the size you want your finished pouch to be.
+Mark off its top in ¼-inch (6 mm) increments; you may want to add an extra notch on each end.
+Cut the notches about ¼-inch (6 mm) deep.
+Note: You’ll need an odd number of total warps for weaving-in-the-round to work.

 Leaving a three-inch tail of yarn at the beginning and at the end, wind your yarn up, down, and around the loom, as illustrated.
 This allows loops to form alternately on both sides of the notches, which will make an opening at the top of your weaving.
 Use a fairly strong thread for your warp, but it can be handspun!

-When beginning each new thread, overlap the yarn ends-even when changing colors, unless you are working on a special pattern design.
-You may switch colors any time, or use simple patterns (such as one row in a dark color, followed by one row in a light color), or try two contrasting colors threaded through your needle at once.
+When beginning each new thread, overlap the yarn ends, even when changing colors, unless you are working on a special pattern design.
+You may switch colors at any time, or use simple patterns (such as one row in a dark color, followed by one row in a light color), or try two contrasting colors threaded through your needle at once.

 When you get near the top, weaving proceeds more slowly.
 Finally, remove the tape and squeeze in a few more rows.
 This takes patience!
-(If the weaving is being done by a small child, someone bigger will need to help at this stage.)
+(If the weaving is being done by a small child, an older child or adult will need to help at this stage.)

-This was originally published in the Winter 1995 issue of Spin Off.
-Text and drawings for this small loom project were contributed by several readers.
-The words here are Judith Towers’ and the drawings combine materials from several teachers.
-You'll need an odd number of total warps for weaving-in-the-round to work. —Editor
+This article was first published in Spin Off Winter 1995, where the text and drawings were contributed by several readers.
+The words here are Judith Towers’ and the illustrations combine materials from several teachers. –Editors

 Also, remember that if you are an active subscriber to Spin Off magazine, you have unlimited access to previous issues, including Winter 1995.
 See our help center for the step-by-step process on how to access them.